-Second marriage brings new name to Cape May County Clerk
+Second marriage brings new name to Cape May County clerk

 Her second marriage is an unexpected gift, she said.

 “I thought I’d spend the rest of my days with my little dog in Cape May Court House,” Rita Rothberg said.
-“Instead I moved to (Michael Rothberg's) four-and-a-half acre estate in Dennisville.”
+“Instead I moved to (Michael Rothberg's) 4½-acre estate in Dennisville.”

 They are surrounded by wildlife there, she said, including 11 wild turkeys outside her window Thursday morning.